A rapid COVID-19 vaccine rollout backfired in some US states

 Thirty percent of Connecticut’s adult population was eligible as of the same date, and it had administered doses at the fourth-highest rate in the country.

-In contrast, Missouri had the largest percentage of its adult population eligible at about 92%.
-Yet Missouri had dispensed 35,341 doses per 100,000 adults, ranking 41st among the states.
+In contrast, Mississippi had the sixth largest percentage of its adult population eligible at about 83%.
+Yet, Mississippi had administered only 35,174 total doses per 100,000 adults, ranking 43rd among states.

 Seven states in the bottom 10 for overall vaccination performance — Georgia, Tennessee, Texas, Florida, Mississippi, South Carolina and Missouri — had larger-than-average shares of their residents eligible for shots.

-Note: This story has been corrected to fix the percentage of people eligible for COVID-19 vaccines as of March 10 in Missouri.
-It was 61%, not 92%.